HorizenOfficial/evm-documentation/docs/new_horizen/01-introduction_what_is_nh/02-core_components.md

 New Horizen is made of five core components that are defined below.

 ## Mainchain
 This is an L1 Proof of Stake blockchain implemented as a Substrate Relay Chain.
-Its main responsibilities, besides exchanging Zen, the primary token of the chain, are to receive, verify, and store validity proofs.
+Its main responsibilities, besides exchanging $ZEN, the primary token of the chain, are to receive, verify, and store validity proofs.
 It houses the verifier modules, such as the Fflonk native verifier.
 In some other documents, this component may also be referred to as the Proof Verification Chain.

 ## Proof Submission Interface
 Proof Submission Interface: This is the interface (i.e. transactions and RPC calls) used by clients (zk rollups and zkapps) to submit proofs to New Horizen for verification.